nabil-zakaria/flexischools-order-processing/README.md

    ```

 2. The stack will fail to delete cleanly due to the RDS DB being configured with Termination Protection enabled (This follows best practice).
-3. Navigate to the RDS console and locate the Flexischools RDS DB.
+3. Navigate to the RDS console and locate the database named "flexischools-db".
-4. Modify the configuration of the RDS DB and disable Termination Protection.
+4. Modify the configuration of the "flexischools-db" database and disable Termination Protection.
-5. Proceed to delete the RDS DB.
+5. Proceed to delete the "flexischools-db" database.
-6. Navigate to the CloudFormation console, locate the Flexischools stack and select "Delete".
+6. Navigate to the CloudFormation console, locate the stack named "FlexischoolsStack" and select "Delete".